marisalieb/generative-art/README.md

 ## Generative Art

-A collection of generative art using the turtle module

-The most recent project files are all in the reworked-files-and-variations dir and all use the same setup file; I've kept the older, more chaotic files separtely

-Each file runs on its own (only using the base file for the theme setup) and produces an image, each image is unique
+Each file runs on its own (only using the base file for the theme setup) and produces an image and each image is unique.
+Explore the images folder to see more results.

 #
 ### Example images:
 ![alt text](<images/gen art pics.png>)